-Posted by Chemist as HPLC on Jul 31, 2007
+Posted in HPLC on Jul 31, 2007

 Research scientists from Schering-Plough Research Institute developed a rapid high-performance liquid chromatography (HPLC) technique that allows for efficient separation and analysis of pharmaceutical compounds.